oinkina/Lambda-Oinks/posts/2014-03-24-installing-python-packages-without-sudo-access.markdown

 Finding More Computing Power
 -------------

-I don't attend university or work for a major software company, so I don't easily have computer clusters at my disposal.
-Luckily, I have friends who attend university![^1]
+I don't attend university nor work for a major software company, so I don't easily have computer clusters at my disposal.
+Luckily, I have friends who attend university!

-[^1]: a footnote!

 A friend gave me his login info for his university.
-I edited my <code>.ssh/config</code> file (stuff in caps is for privacy):
+Because I would be ssh'ing in a bunch, I edited my <code>.ssh/config</code> file[^1]:

+[^1]: stuff in caps is for privacy; replace with actual info

 ```javascript
 Host HOSTNAME